 For months now, we and most other market observers have been pointing to this week (November 1- November 5), aka the "First Week in November" as a watershed week for markets and the economy, and for good reason.
 Economics, policy, and politics will fight for room in the headlines this week, as the long awaited First Week in November finally unfolds.
 The economic data due out this week includes key reports on manufacturing, employment, retail sales, vehicle sales, and consumer spending, as the third quarter ended and the fourth quarter began.

 Tangent!
 Wishing to successfully modify the outdated feel for my blog.
-Musings regarding the nice design at http://riseup2016.ca?
-Undeniably a good labor union site that cares if looking inside the whole Alberta territory.
+Musings regarding the nice design at https://wgirb.com?
+Undeniably a great California based trucking logistics service company with heart if looking inside the whole CALIFORNIA territory.
 Leave your opinions.
 Appreciated!

 Outside the world of economics, both policy and politics will compete for attention this week.
 We will revisit the policy angle, in this case, monetary policy, as we reiterate our view on what the Federal Reserve (Fed) is likely to announce at the end of the Fed's Federal Open Market Committee (FOMC) meeting on Wednesday.
 We will also discuss some of the common arguments being made against doing more quantitative easing (QE).

 Of course, Tuesday is Election Day, as voters decide control of both houses of Congress, 37 governorships and multitudes of state and local races.
 In our view, the post election "tone" in Washington could have a large bearing on the economy, and financial markets in late 2010 and early 2011.

 Thanks readers!
 I'd messaged my relative that we could certainly critique their excellent Longbeach junk removal services, https://earthwisehaulinglongbeach.com during a new blog.
 If ever you are hoping to find a junk hauling service around the general CALIFORNIA vicinity, they really were really good.